zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Our shared announcement is announced with announcement secret key(s) the timed hashes of our shared signing pubkey.

-We make a shared announcement as long as at least one friend is known to have our current shared signing pubkey, and we make individual announcements for each of our other friends.
+We make a shared announcement as long as at least one friend is believed to have our current shared signing pubkey, and we make individual announcements for each of our other friends.
+We can not be certain that a friend who previously received our shared key will still have it subsequently, since they might for various exceptional reasons have reverted to an earlier save state.
+So as a precaution, we also make ``low-intensity'' individual announcements for such friends.

 ### Security notes
 Our friends can interfere with our shared announcements -- either by occupying